-If the deal comes off, it would be a second acquisition of an Israeli storage company for IBM, which acquired grid storage systems startup XIV Ltd.
+If the deal comes off, it would be a second acquisition of an Israeli storage company for IBM, which acquired grid storage systems startup XIV Ltd. in January.

 The Israeli website Globes reported this week that IBM and Diligent are in "advanced talks" for IBM to acquire Diligent for around $200 million.
 Several industry sources confirmed they had heard about the deal.